F A QFrequently Asked Questions

 - Will thinning acrylic paint cause paint flake off the canvas?
 The more water you add to your paint, the more transparent it will become, and the less adhesive it will be.
 That said, as long as you’re using a quality paint and canvas, once your painting is dry and you add a varnish to it, your paint is not going to flake or come off of the canvas.
 Watch this video on glazing for more info.

 - How do you get rid of the pencil lines?
 I don’t use a regular graphite pencil on my acrylic paintings.
 Ever.
 Those lines will always show through a bit if you paint in thin layers as I do.
 I paint my backgrounds in, then use a white charcoal pencil or transfer paper to get my images drawn onto the canvas.
+If I want to draw something first in graphite straight onto the white canvas I use a water-soluble graphite so that my lines don’t stay and show through any areas of the paint.

 Oil Painting FAQ